-Miss BumBum Suzy Cortez Is Censored With ‘Top Secret’ Badge & American Flag Bandeau Top
+Suzy Cortez Is Censored With 'Top Secret' Badge & American Flag Bandeau Top

 However, what is undoubtedly the most attention grabbing aspect of the update is the fact that Suzy was not wearing underwear, and instead censored herself with a huge "Top Secret" and "Confidential" badge to protect her modesty.

-Though the picture extends little past her thighs, it is hinted that her legs were spread apart, adding an even greater aspect to the overt sexiness of the snapshot.
+Though the picture extends a little past her thighs, it is hinted that her legs were spread apart, adding even more overt sexiness to the snapshot.

 The brunette beauty completed the look by wearing pigtails styled into boxer braids.
 She accessorized with a pair of trendy rectangular sunglasses and a necklace.
 She appeared to have a rubber band around her wrist.

-Her makeup consists of light brown eyeshadow and mascara that coated her long and voluminous lashes.
+Her makeup features light brown eye shadow and mascara that coated her long and voluminous lashes.
 She also added the smallest swipe of clear gloss on her lips so that they reflected just the smallest bit of light.

 "Ohhh," one awestruck user managed to write, adding several fire emoji to complete his thoughts on the picture.